Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 |         0.7   |          0.5   |         38 |         41 |                1 |
 |         0.885 |          0.257 |         18 |         51 |                1 |

-An important feature to note is the ``HOME_TEAM_WINS`` column, which says whether or not the home team won the game.
-This is the column that will be predicted.
+The ``HOME_TEAM_WINS`` column, which says whether or not the home team won the game, is the column of interest to be predicted.

 The file, *games_details.csv*, has the player statistics.
 It has one row for each (game, player) pair, and has columns giving (game, player) identifiers, and player statistics for that game.
 An example of some of the (game, player) identifiers and player statistics follows: